A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Introduction

-In computer vision, the impact of noisy labels has been studied extensively, especially for classification tasks \cite{song2022learning}, but it has received almost no attention in text recognition.
-Our study shows that several widely used Arabic-script HTR datasets contain previously unreported issues that directly affect both training and evaluation.
+While the impact of noisy labels has been studied extensively in computer vision (especially for classification tasks \cite{song2022learning}), it has received almost no attention in text recognition.

-These issues do not arise randomly; they often originate from the semi-automated way in which handwritten text datasets are constructed, where automated methods are combined with human oversight.
-Because producing large datasets is time and labor intensive, this oversight is not always adequately managed, allowing samples with errors—such as incorrect or incomplete transcriptions, segmentation problems (e.g., truncated lines or multiple text lines within a single image), orientation mistakes, script-mismatched samples, or non-textual document elements (e.g., stamps or signatures)—to be included in the final dataset.
-Label errors are problematic as deep neural networks can memorize noisy labels during training \cite{zhang2021understanding}, which harms generalization \cite{song2022learning} and can distort model selection and benchmarking \cite{northcutt2021pervasive}.

 Prior work on learning-dynamics-based noise detection shows that neural networks tend to learn clean samples first, then memorize harder or noisy ones \cite{arpit2017closer,song2020does}.
-Methods such as O2U-Net \cite{huang2019o2u} leverage this by ranking samples based on training loss, but these approaches were designed for classification tasks that use cross-entropy loss.
+One example is O2U-Net \cite{huang2019o2u}, which ranks samples based on training loss, but the method was designed for classification tasks that use cross-entropy loss.
 In Connectionist Temporal Classification (CTC) based HTR, the loss is computed by summing the probabilities of all valid alignments (marginalizing over all paths) \cite{graves2006connectionist}.

-As a result, per-sample loss is influenced by alignment uncertainty and sequence length, making it less reliable for identifying mislabeled samples.
+Per-sample loss is influenced by alignment uncertainty and sequence length, making it less reliable for identifying mislabeled samples.
 Consequently, loss-based ranking is less informative for noise detection in HTR, motivating our use of Character Error Rate (CER) instead.

-Building on this insight, we adapt learning-dynamics-based noise detection to HTR through three key design choices: replacing loss-based ranking with CER, removing cyclic retraining, and introducing early stopping to mitigate the effects of alignment uncertainty on learning dynamics in CTC-based sequence recognition, this yields an effective and practical noise detector for text recognition tasks such as HTR.
+Building on this insight, we propose a framework based on two key design choices.
+Firstly, we use CER for the ranking of errors, to match the sequence-to-sequence (seq2seq) formulation of our task.
+Secondly, we introduce early stopping to mitigate the effects of alignment uncertainty on learning dynamics in CTC-based sequence recognition.
+This yields an effective and practical noise detector for text recognition tasks such as HTR.